 In other words, for information processing, information transmission, and measurement, quantum technology is simply faster, more powerful, and better.

 We plan to place a longer, and nicer, introduction to the basics of Quantum Technology here.
-In the interim, you may find the following links useful:
+In the interim, here are some links from the turn of the century:

 A very nice podcast by the incomparable Robyn Williams on Quantum Computing.
 (Begins about 30 minutes through and runs to end with chats with Michelle Simmons and Andrew White).